 - Manages the organization, a department, subdivision, function, or component of the organization;

-- Supervises and control the work of:
+- Supervises and controls the work of:

-- Other manager or supervisors;
+- Other managers or supervisors;

 - Professional employees, or

-- Manages an essential function within the organization, or a department or subdivision of the organization.
+- Manages an essential function within the organization or a department or subdivision of the organization.